lowjenhui/autocompaste-html/readme.txt

 My experiment is hosted on github pages at: lowjenhui.github.io/autocompaste-html

-I have also created a practice trial for the users to practice using the given JSON files
+I have also created a practice trial for the users to practice using the given JSON files.

+There is also a break screen which correctly sets the start time of the next trial when participants resume the experiment after a break.

+Ctrl-C has been disabled when participants the trial technique is ACP.

 Thank you!
 Julia :)

+== References ==
+I would like to acknowledge and thank these people/soucres for their help in this assignment.

+ - Leong Wei Ming (Answering all my really stupid questions)
+ - Charmaine Ong (Suggesting a JSON generator for all the articles that needed to be created)